fenjalien/mdbook-typst-doc/readme.md

 ```
 To show the code block and the rendered output include the `example` option instead of `render`.

 Rendering Typst code blocks requires the Typst CLI 0.11.0 to be installed on the system.
 By default the `typst` command will be used but this can be changed by setting the `typst-command` option.
+The root folder will be the book's folder (`example/`) but the `root-arg` option will be given as the `--root` argument if present.

 Rendered images are named after the first 5 characters of the md5 sum of their source code.
 They will first be rendered to `mdbook-typst-doc/` then moved all at once into `src/mdbook-typst-doc/`.
 This will trigger a re-render if the `serve` or `watch` command is being used.
 However if the file already exists in `src/mdbook-typst-src/` the file it will not be rendered and moved again.